GitBrincie212/ChronoGrapher/README.md

 as such, Chronographer is tiny about **~1MB** in size
 <br /> <br />
 <img align="center" src="assets/Chronographer Divider.png" />
+<h1 align="center">Contributing & License Of ChronoGrapher?</h1>

 When it comes to contributing and forking.
 Chronographer is free and open source to use, only restricted by the lightweight
-<strong>MIT License (this license only applies to when the project enters beta)</strong>, contributions
+<strong>MIT License (this license only applies to when the project enters beta)</strong>.
-are welcome with wide open arms as Chronographer is looking to foster a community
+Contributions are welcome with wide open arms as Chronographer is looking to foster a community, proceed to take a look at [CONTRIBUTING.md](./CONTRIBUTING.md), for more information on how to get started as well as the codebase to learn from it.
+We sincerely and deeply are grateful and thankful for the efforts